sidwellr/schotter/schotter2.md

 Then create the new project with the command ```cargo new schotter2```, which will create the directory "schotter2" with a "src" subdirectory and the project Cargo.toml file.
 Add Nannou as a dependency by adding ```nannou = "0.16.0"``` to the end of schotter2/Cargo.toml just as we did for schotter1/Cargo.toml.
 (Use the same version as before; 0.16.0 was the latest available when I wrote this.)

 Now the process changes slightly.
 Instead of replacing the initial contents of schotter2/src/main.rs with a Nannou template, copy the contents of schotter1/src/main.rs to it.
-Now compile and run the program with the command ```cargo run --release -p schotter2```.
+Now compile and run the program with the command ```cargo run -p schotter2```.
 It will work exactly the same as schotter1 did (since it is exactly the same code).

 Now we switch schotter2 from a Nannou sketch to a Nannou app using the following steps: